-“I know you, mami.
+“I know you, Mami.
 And contrary to popular belief, I’m not so busy I’ve lost touch with my family.
 I just didn’t mention it because I figured you needed it.
 I just hope you’re prepared he can’t do much.
 Not only would she have probably changed physically, but they would have changed her name, assuming she is still alive.
 I need you to prepare for that,” he answered at length.

 “I know.
 But I need to keep trying, Yemi.”

-He drew her down again to lie down and snuggled close, “Yeah, I know, mami, I know.
+He drew her down again to lie down and snuggled close, “Yeah, I know, Mami, I know.
 I wish I could find her for you.”

 Thank you for reading.
-Please if you liked it, do me a favour and share with your friends by clicking any of the buttons below.
+Please if you liked it, do me a favour and share it with your friends by clicking any of the buttons below.
 Thank you.